 We design, manufacture and sell high-performance, intelligent memory subsystems for datacenter server and high-performance computing and communications markets.
-Our memory subsystems consist of combinations of DRAM ICs, NAND, ASICs and other components assembled on PCBs.
-We primarily market and sell our products to leading OEM customers.
+Our memory subsystems consist of combinations of dynamic random access memory integrated circuits ("DRAM ICs" or "DRAM"), NAND flash memory ("NAND"), application-specific integrated circuits ("ASICs") and other components assembled on printed circuit boards ("PCBs").
+We primarily market and sell our products to leading original equipment manufacturer ("OEM") customers.
 Our solutions are targeted at applications where memory plays a key role in meeting system performance requirements.
 We leverage a portfolio of proprietary technologies and design techniques, including efficient planar design, alternative packaging techniques and custom semiconductor logic, to deliver memory subsystems with high memory density, small form factor, high signal integrity, attractive thermal characteristics and low cost per bit.
 Unless the context otherwise requires, all references in this Report to "we," "us," "our," "the Company," or "Netlist" refer to Netlist, Inc. and its subsidiaries.

-Products
+Our Products